BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj3-Behavioral-Cloning/writeup.md

 ![alt text][imageSideToCenter1] ![alt text][imageSideToCenter3]

 At very sharp turns however, the car still didn't steer as sharply as I would have liked it to, and in some cases went off track.
 One possible reason for this could be the large proportion of data points where the steering angle was 0.0.
-To equalize this histogram, I dropped data with steering angles 0.0 with a probability of 0.9.
+To equalize this histogram, I dropped data with steering angles 0.0 with a probability of 0.9 (see `load_data.py` lines 20--28).
 This made the sharpest turns on the simulator tracks possible for the model.

 ![alt text][imageSteeringAngleHistBiasedTo0] ![alt text][imageSteeringAngleHistEqualized]

 The data was randomly shuffled before splitting it into training data (80 %) and validation data (20%).
-In total, I had (1564 * 2 flipped-images * 3 cameras) = 9384 training data points and (392 * 2 flipped-images * 3 cameras) = 2352 validation data points.
+In total, I had (1564 * 2 flipped-images * 3 cameras) = 9384 training data points, and (392 * 2 flipped-images * 3 cameras) = 2352 validation data points.

 #### 2. Preprocessing